Master’s Degree NQF Level | Key Insights & 2026 Guide

 NQF Level 10DoctorateHighest level of academic qualification

-Masters Degree NQF Level: Academic and Career Implications
+Master’s Degree NQF Level: Academic and Career Implications

 The Master’s degree NQF Level in South Africa carries significant academic and career opportunities.
-That means if you are interested in exploring your field even more and doing advanced research, a Master’s degree can lead you to several next steps like the following:
+That means if you are interested in exploring your field and doing advanced research, a Master’s degree can open multiple academic and professional pathways.
+It also supports progression into higher research qualifications and specialised roles.

 • Doctoral Studies (PhD)NQF Level 10, for those interested in academic research and university-level teaching.